waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Observation:** Farfetch'd is present in the Charcoal Kiln (returned successfully).
 - **Strategy Change:** Returning to Azalea Town to buy Poké Balls before entering Ilex Forest (Current stock: 0).
 - **Status:** Entering Ilex Forest with supplies (10 Balls, 3 Super Potions).
-- **Observation:** Ilex Forest Shrine text: "ILEX FOREST SHRINE...".
+- **Observation:** Ilex Forest Shrine text: "ILEX FOREST SHRINE...
+It's in honor of the forest's protector...".
 No event triggered yet.
 - **Hypothesis:** The shrine might be related to a later event or a specific item (GS Ball?).